Super Bowl National Anthem Odds: A History Of The Over/Under

-If you wagered on the Super Bowl's national anthem to go under 120.5 seconds, then you can chalk your bet up as a win.
-The official final time for the national anthem was around 120 seconds, which means under bettors won for Super Bowl 59.
-Official times may vary based on the sportsbook.
-Stay tuned for next year's Super Bowl information.
+If you wagered on the Super Bowl 59 National Anthem to go under 120.5 seconds in 2025, then you were able to chalk your bet up as a win.
+The official final time for the national anthem was just shy of 120 seconds, which means under bettors won for Super Bowl 59.

 In recent years, we have had plenty of history to work with when it comes to Super Bowl National Anthem betting odds.
 Three years ago, there were various YouTube videos of previous Mickie Guyton Star-Spangled Banner renditions.
 Ditto for Jazmine Sullivan and Eric Church the year prior.
-Jon Batiste previously performed the National Anthem at the 2017 NBA All-Star Game at the Smoothie King Center, home of the New Orleans Pelicans.

-Prop bets: Betting the Banner
+Prop Bets: Betting the Banner

 Once again this year, bettors will be hoping the Super Bowl National Anthem turns into some star-spangled cash.
 Over/under wagering on the National Anthem adds some extra fun to the biggest game of the NFL season.
 More than two centuries after Francis Scott Key wrote the “Star-Spangled Banner,” bettors have a decision to make again on his song’s length this year.

 When it comes to the Super Bowl, a long song seems to be the norm.
 From 2013 to 2017, the anthem went over 2 minutes each year.
+With that in mind, Super Bowl 59 last year saw Jon Bastite sing the anthem in less than two minutes.

 One trend is the overall lengthening of the song.
 In the 1990s, the anthem went over 2 minutes only twice.
 In the 2000s, it went over 120 seconds four times, and in the 2010s it went over the 2 minutes mark five times.
 The Star-Spangled Banner has gone over 2 minutes twice so far this decade.